malloc47/malloc47.github.com/_posts/2013-01-29-producing-latex-from-numpy-arrays.md

 layout: post
 title: Producing LaTeX from NumPy Arrays
 date: 2013-01-29 20:00:00
-published: false
+published: true
 ---

-For my comprehensive exam, I had need of quickly converting some NumPy arrays into nice-looking LaTeX `array` elements.
-The TeX Stack Exchange site has a good [answer][1] for `tabular` environments, but wasn't quite suited to what I needed for the `array` environment.
+For my comprehensive exam, I needed to quickly convert some NumPy arrays into nice-looking LaTeX `array` elements.
+The TeX Stack Exchange site has a good [answer][1] for `tabular` environments, but wasn't quite suited to the `array` environment.
 The usual answer here would be [Pweave][2] but, being short on time, I ended up rolling my own function instead:

 {% highlight python %}
 def to_latex(a,label='A'):